theJYC/bluetooth_debugger/README.md

 - b) `sudo node ./bluetoothDebugger.js`
 - c) `sudo python ./bluetooth_debugger.py`

 N.B.
-Since each of the files are just different ways of implementing the same functionality, there is no need to run all three commands.
+Each of the files is just a different way of implementing the same functionality; there is no need to run all three commands.

 3. Type in your Mac password when prompted, then press `enter (↵)`.